Adelaide Botanic Garden: History

 From the first official survey carried out for the map of Adelaide, Colonel William Light intended for the planned city to have a "botanical garden".
 To this end, he designated a naturally occurring ait that had formed in the course of the River Torrens, in what is now the West Parklands.
 However attempts to establish a garden were abandoned owing to frequent flooding of the area.
-After second attempt had failed, the northern bank of the Torrens, opposite the present location of the Adelaide Zoo, was considered, and it was here in 1839 that John Bailey (1800-1864), an experienced gardener and Colonial Botanist, made a third attempt, but no funding was offered.
+After a second attempt had failed, the northern bank of the Torrens, opposite the present location of the Adelaide Zoo, was considered, and it was here in 1839 that John Bailey (1800-1864), an experienced gardener and Colonial Botanist, made a third attempt, but no funding was offered.

 The South Australian Agricultural and Horticultural Society (formed 1842) and other groups continued to press for the creation of a public garden.
 The public were aware of the economic and scientific benefits of such a garden, already seen elsewhere in the British Empire.
 In 1854 the present site was recommended to the government by the Society and George William Francis (who had begun appealing to the Governor Sir Henry Young soon after his arrival in 1849 to establish the garden), and Francis was appointed superintendent of the garden in 1855.

 In January 1855 the Legislative Council finally approved the site.
 The land was held sacred by the Kaurna people as the red kangaroo dreaming (Tarndanyangga), but at that time it was being used as paddocks for police horses.
 Francis was responsible for establishing the perimeter, solving the flooding problems and landscaping North Terrace to blend well with the entrance to the garden.
 In October 1855 he presented his first progress report, including a plan of Regent's Park in London as an example of circular garden design that he thought could be adapted for Adelaide.